chtoucas/Narvalo.NET/docs/apidocs/Narvalo.Mvp.md

 ---

-The **Narvalo.Mvp** namespace contains classes and interfaces that support the Model View Presenter (MVP) framework.
+The **Narvalo.Mvp** namespace contains classes and interfaces that support the Model View Presenter (MVP).

 ## WebFormsMvp ##

-Narvalo.Mvp is a port of WebFormsMvp usable outside Web context.
+Narvalo.Mvp is a port of [WebFormsMvp](https://github.com/webformsmvp/webformsmvp)
+usable outside Web context.

 See _LICENSE-WebFormsMvp.txt_ for license information.